ankitg/genesys/README.md

 ## USAGE

+### Chat server

+- Clone the code from <https://github.com/skreis/gws-emulator>
+- Setup the chat server following the Readme.md file included in the repo.

 ### Android

 The android solution presents itself as a jar and provides views (activities) for login and the actual chat window.
 The library is completely skinable and has no dependencies (apart from appcompat for backward compatibility).
 It uses a speech bubble styling from <https://github.com/AdilSoomro/Android-Speech-Bubble>